holiday kitchen organizing tips

-Food prep center: Keep knives, a butcher block, blenders, mixers, food processors, measuring cups and spoons here.
+- Food prep center: Keep knives, a butcher block, blenders, mixers, food processors, measuring cups and spoons go here.

 - Cooking center: Near the stove, store pots, pans, potholders, cooking utensils, oils, etc.

-Baking center: Even those who despise cooking succumb to a little baking at holiday time.
+- Baking center: Even those who despise cooking succumb to a little baking this season.
 And if you make it easy for yourself, you may do it more often.
-Gather your holiday recipes, flours, yeast, baking powder, pans, cookie cutters, mixers and bread machine in one corner of the kitchen.
+Gather your recipes, flours, yeast, baking powder, pans, cookie cutters, mixers and bread machine in one corner of the kitchen.
 Bring on the cookie exchange!

 - Kid center: We want the kids to be more self-sufficient - just not underfoot.
 Set aside a cabinet (in a far corner of the kitchen) that's just for their stuff - kiddie cups, paper plates, napkins, straws, crackers, juices.
 Then they can get their own snack without interfering with holiday cooking.